act-rules/act-rules.github.io/_rules/attr-not-duplicated-e6952f.md

 #### Passed Example 5

-This `script` tag contains duplicated attributes, but they are ignored because they are placed within the `script` tag.
+This `script` element contains duplicated attributes, but they are ignored because they are placed within the `script` tag.

 ```html
 <script>